peterjc/thapbi-pict/docs/database.rst

 runs into two main problems.
 First, with less published sequences available, the default strict classifier may fail to match many sequences to a published sequence.
-Second, with past renaming and splitting of some genera, the taxonomic annotation can becomes less consistent,
+Second, with past renaming and splitting of some genera, the taxonomic annotation can becomes less consistent.

 The ``thapbi_pict conflicts`` subcommand can be used to report any conflicts at species or genus level.